 Founding Head of School Kent Bicknell

 Kent Bicknell helped found Sant Bani School in 1973, and served as Head of School through June 2017.
 An independent scholar whose work has been published in a variety of journals, his main interest is the New England Transcendentalists, particularly their interest in Asian wisdom traditions.

-With a B.A. from Yale, a master’s degree in Early Childhood Development and Education from Goddard College, and a doctorate in Curriculum Design, Implementation and Evaluation from Boston University, Kent was an educator for nearly five decades.
-He served on the New Hampshire Commissioner of Education’s Non-Public School Advisory Council since 1975, on the Board of Trustees of the Independent Schools Association of Northern New England since 2007, and as a commissioner with the New England Association of Schools and Colleges from 2003-2010.
+Kent was an educator for nearly five decades, additionally serving on the New Hampshire Commissioner of Education’s Non-Public School Advisory Council since 1975, on the Board of Trustees of the Independent Schools Association of Northern New England since 2007, and as a commissioner with the New England Association of Schools and Colleges from 2003-2010.
 He has advised schools in Bhutan, Colombia, Canada, Guatemala, India and the United States.

 In 1995 Kent acquired and edited an unpublished manuscript by Louisa May Alcott that became a New York Times best seller, A Long Fatal Love Chase.
 In 2018 he completed a history of the early years of the school, Stepping Stones: The First Five Years of Sant Bani School (1973-1978).